-The UNESCO Chair in Curriculum Development (UCCD) of the University of Quebec at Montreal (UQAM) was created in 2009 at UQAM by the Director-General of UNESCO on the recommendation of the Canadian Commission of UNESCO.
+The UNESCO Chair of the Curriculum Development (UCCD) of University de Québec in Montreal (UQAM) was created in 2009 at UQAM by the General director of UNESCO on recommencation of the Canadian Commission of UNESCO.
 His work is mainly oriented towards curriculum engineering.
-Building on the previous work of the Chair (2009-2017), and its former incumbent Professor Philippe Jonnaert, the Chair was renewed by UNESCO in September 2017.
+Building on the previous works of the Chair (2009-2017), and its former holder Professor Philippe Jonnaert.
+The Chair was renewed by UNESCO in September of 2017.

-Prospectively, the CUDC proposes to align its research program within the international context convened by the 2030 Agenda for Sustainable Development (UNESCO, 2016).
-As a result, the work of the CUDC, led by the new co-chairholders, Professors Patrick Charland and Stéphane Cyr, is not only in line with its previous work, but also focuses on specific contexts, namely: educational systems in contexts of emergency and reconstruction.
+Propectively, the CUDC proposes to aligin its research program within the international context summoned by the 2030 Program Agenda of Sustainable Development (UNESCO, 2016).
+As a result, the work of the CUDC led by the new co-chairholders, professors Patrick Chrland and Stépharie Cyr, are not only in line with previous work, but also focuses on specific contexts.
+In particular, educational systems in contexts of emergency and reconstruction.

 In this perspective, the research community must study and document the educational contexts in which so many children evolve.
-In this respect, the UNESCO Chair in Curriculum Development will be the first research facility, in the French-speaking world, to focus on the field of education in contexts of emergency, recovery, reconstruction and development.
-Its work will strengthen the body of evidence and support institutions and practitioners, while facilitating the production and the sharing of knowledge in this area.
+The UNESCO Chair in Curriculum Development will be the first research facility in a francophone environment, to focus on the field of education in contexts of emergency, recovery, reconstruction and development.
+HIs work will strengthen the body of evidence and support institutions and practitoners, while facilitating the production and the sharing of knowledge in this area.

-The main objective of the CUDC is to promote an integrated system of research, training and information activities in the field of curriculum development.
-It facilitates collaboration between senior researchers at Canadian higher education institutions and those in other parts of the world.
+The main objective of the CUDC is to promote an integrated system of research activities, training and information in the field of curriculum development.
+It facilitates collaboration between researchers in higher Canadian educational institutions and those in other parts of the world.

 Its work has three specific objectives:

 - To develop a theoretical and methodological framework guiding the development of curricula;